Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Introduction

-We use the GHS to compare the life-cycle profiles of male survivors born 1919-21 who were wounded (30\% of the respondents in our sample), imprisoned for more than six months (47\%), or displaced (21\%) with those who were not, tracking individuals through retirement.
-In support of our empirical strategy, we show that family background and other prewar characteristics cannot predict individual war exposure.
-This pattern is consistent with historical evidence suggesting that conditional on serving, the likelihood of imprisonment or injury depended primarily on which part of the front the soldiers fought, over which they had little control.
+We use this data to compare the life-cycle profiles of male survivors born 1919-21 who were wounded (30\% of the respondents in our sample) or imprisoned for more than six months (47\%) to other WWII veterans.
+We also compare the life-cycle profiles of those who were displaced (21\%) with those who were not.
+In support of our empirical strategy, we show that neither family nor own characteristics predict individual exposure, in line with historical studies showing that young soldiers of all backgrounds suffered similarly from battlefield injuries or captivity.

-We find that wartime shocks have long-lasting effects on labor market prospects, but some of the most drastic consequences become visible only decades after the war ended.
-For example, battlefield injuries reduced the lifetime employment of veterans by about one year, but this effect is fully explained by early retirement: war injuries reduced the employment rate at age 60 by 14.7 percentage points.
-In contrast, former POWs postponed retirement, and their employment rate at age 60 was 8 percentage points higher than that of non-incarcerated soldiers.
-Former POWs also experienced lower occupational success throughout their careers, as did men in the 1919-21 birth cohort displaced from Eastern Europe.
+We find that the effect of individual war experiences often becomes apparent only at certain stages of life.
+For example, battlefield injuries reduced the lifetime employment of veterans by about one year, but had no effect on employment in middle age; instead, the effect is entirely explained by early retirement, as war injuries reduced the employment rate at age 60 by 14.7 percentage points (pp).
+In contrast, former POWs postponed retirement and their employment rate at age 60 was 8 pp higher than that of non-incarcerated soldiers.
+The employment penalty for displaced men, on the other hand, is greatest in their late twenties, shortly after displacement, and disappears by age 35.
+Like former POWs, displaced men experience lower occupational success throughout their careers.

-We complement the GHS with individual-level data from the 1970 population and occupation census (covering 10\% of the population) to show that displacement had very different effects depending on the age of those affected.
+We complement the GHS with microdata from the 1970 census to show that the effect of displacement depends critically on the age of those affected.
 The loss of human capital was greatest for those born around 1930, who suffered from the turbulence of displacement during the transition from school to vocational training.
 In contrast, children displaced before entering school acquired \textit{more} schooling than those who were not displaced.
-The labor market effects also vary greatly by cohort and gender.
-For older cohorts, displacement often led to an immediate exit from the labor force.
-However, such exits are more consequential for cohorts with a longer labor market career ahead of them, and the total employment loss was greatest for those displaced around age 50.
-The loss is particularly severe for women: in some age groups, less than half of the women employed before the war returned to work after displacement.
+Labor market effects also varied widely by age and gender.
+For older workers, displacement often led to an immediate exit from the labor force.
+The total employment loss was greatest for those displaced around age 50, who still had a longer career ahead of them.
+The loss was particularly severe for women: in some age groups, less than half of the women employed before the war returned to work after displacement.